chaos-polymtl/lethe/doc/source/examples/dem/small-scale-rotating-drum-post-processing/small-scale-rotating-drum-post-processing.rst

 Additionally, we calculate the mixing index using the Nearest Neighbors Method (NNM) [`1 <https://www.researchgate.net/profile/Niels-Deen/publication/228722534_Characterizing_solids_mixing_in_DEM_simulations/links/00b495289f429c5b39000000/Characterizing-solids-mixing-in-DEM-simulations.pdf>`_] and Doucet method [`2 <https://www.sciencedirect.com/science/article/abs/pii/S0263876208002724>`_, `3 <https://doi.org/10.1016/j.cherd.2016.12.018>`_].

-The DEM files used in this example are obtained following the `Small scale rotating drum example <../../dem/rotating-drum/small-scale-rotating-drum.html>`_.
+The DEM files used in this example are obtained following the `Small scale rotating drum example`_.

 .. note::
   It is not necessary to use all mentioned tools, but they are used in this example to show different ways to process the data according to user's need.